 - Orientation and farewell events

 Schedules vary depending on the package selected.
-Typically, classes are held 4-5 days a week with one day or one afternoon of free time per week.
-A typical schedule would include:
+Typically, classes are held 5 days a week from Monday to Friday.

 9:00am – 12:00pm | Morning class